 Available in sizes 75C-K, 80B-J, 85A-I, 90D-H, 95C-G

-Lay out the bra patterns on fabrics
+Lay out bra patterns on the fabric

 At first attach the strap pattern (4) to the side part pattern of the cup lining (3).
 The same pattern will be used with the cup cover side part (7) as well.

 Cut the cup parts, the lining and the bra band.
 Mark the starting point of the strap on the lining.

 Before you sew the lining pieces together, cut a length of support tape to reinforce and support the armhole and strap of the bra.
 (A 1.5cm (1/2”) wide satin ribbon makes a good support tape.)
 Zigzag the inner edge of the support tape along the edge of the armhole and down the length of the strap.
 Do not stitch the outer edge.
 (The outer edge will be finished later on with fold over elastic.)

 Place the edges of the parts one and two of the lining accurately against each other.
 Sew on top of the parts so that the zigzag stitch extends to both sides equally.
 Feed the pieces evenly and use alignment marks as an aid.
 Remember to stitch back and forth in the beginning and end.
 Combine the previous with the part 3, starting from the junction of the side part and the strap (was marked in the previous step)